bnb-chain/bnb-chain.github.io/docs/bnb_greenfield/guide/bundle-service/bundle-service.md

 keywords: [BNB Greenfield, NodeReal, Bundle, Bundle Service]
 ---

-!!! note
-    This blog post is contributed by [NodeReal](https://docs.nodereal.io/docs/greenfield-bundle-service).

 With more and more developers joining BNB Greenfield ecosystem, many good practices utilizing decentralized storage continue to emerge.
 On the other hand, sending small files to Greenfield is not an economic way.
 When small files are